samselikoff/samselikoff.com/_posts/2015-05-02-https-in-a-nutshell.md

 *TLS* stands for Transport Layer Security, and it's a cryptographic layer that sits on top of TCP.
 It solves both of these problems by verifying the identity of hosts, and encrypting the messages they transfer.
 Establishing a TLS connection involves an additional three-way handshake that executes after TCP's initial handshake.
 Once a TLS connection is established, HTTP requests and responses are made to known, trusted hosts, and HTTP message bodies are encrypted.
 This is known as HTTP Secure, or HTTPS.

+## Latency

+One final interesting bit I learned from the article was how the handshakes affect page load time.
+When initializing a new session with a server, the three-step TCP handshake can potentially take 750ms or more, depending on the user's latency.
+Since a TLS connection requires an additional three-step handshake, simply adding HTTPS to your site can mean users on low-latency connections (such as mobile devices) could wait 1.5 seconds before your server can even begin sending data.

 ---

 I hope you have a better idea of what HTTPS is, and how drastistically it improves your site's security!
-One final interesting bit I noted from the article was how the handshakes affect page load time.
-When initializing a new session with a server, the three-step TCP handshake can potentially take 750ms or more, depending on the user's latency.
-Since a TLS connection requires an additional three-step handshake, simply adding HTTPS to your site can mean users on low-latency connections (such as mobile devices) could wait 1.5 seconds before your server can even begin sending data.
+If you'd like to learn more, I recommend [this thorough, well-written article](http://www.objc.io/issue-10/ip-tcp-http.html).